EphraimSiegfried/bachelor-thesis/src/content/design.typ

 This chapter introduces how Nix concepts are mapped to the Git object model. @nix-filesystem displays a simple Nix store with a package called _foo_ which depends on packages _libfoo_ and _bar_.
 This section shows which transformations are taken to have an equivalent model in Git which is represented in @gachix-git-model.

 Much like the Git object database, the Nix Store is an immutable collection of data.
-Apart from packages the Nix store also stores source files, derivations, links and other types of objects.
+Apart from packages, the Nix store also stores source files, derivations, links and other types of objects.
 Since a binary cache only serves binary packages, we can focus on only those type of objects.

 Every top-level entry in the Nix store is uniquely addressable by some hash.
 There exist also files which are not uniquely addressable, which are inside those directories (e.g. a directory called 'bin').
 When mapping Nix entries to Git objects we have to make sure that the corresponding objects in Git are also uniquely addressable.
-Fortunately, this is already the case in Git, because object in Git are content-addressed.
+Fortunately, this is already the case in Git, because objects in Git are content-addressed.

-#figure(image("../diagrams/nix-filesystem.drawio.svg", width: 40%), caption: "Nix Store") <nix-filesystem>
+#figure(image("../diagrams/nix-filesystem.drawio.svg", width: 40%), caption: "Nix Store.
+The arrows indicate dependencies between packages.") <nix-filesystem>

 === Packages
 A Nix package is either a single file executable or a directory containing an executable.
 In Git, files can be mapped to blobs.
 This mapping will lose file metadata information: When constructing a blob from a file, and then reconstructing the file, it cannot be known whether the file is executable.